About The Public Source

 Our Funders & Supporters

 The Public Source was launched with the support of Rosa-Luxemburg-Stiftung's Beirut Office.
-Our organization is receiving grants from the MENA Investigative Fund, the European Endowment for Democracy, Medico, and Birmingham City University's Faculty of Arts, Design and Media for periods ranging between one month and one year.
+Our organization is receiving grants from the MENA Investigative Fund, the European Endowment for Democracy, Medico, Birmingham City University's Faculty of Arts, Design and Media, and the Open Technology Fund for periods ranging between one month and one year.
 Lebanon Support's Civil Society Incubator is providing The Public Source informal support and services for one year.

 We thank our funders and supporters for believing in our mission and for helping us actualize our vision.